 - Wakalahh bil shira’: Agency for undertaking purchase.

 - Wakalahh bil ba’i: Agency for undertaking sale

 - The principle and agent should possess the legal capacity to enter into a contract.
 The parties involved must be competent to enter into the contract.
 They must not be minor or of unsound mind.

 - Wakalah is prohibited in activities which are against Shari´ah such as theft, conducting Riba-based business etc.

 - The subject matter of agency should be known to the agent and owned by the principal.
 It should be known to the agent and should be owned by the principal and can be disposed of through the agency.

-- Normally, the agency contract concludes on the fulfillment of the agent’s duties or on the expiry of the fixed period of Wakalah.
-But, an agency contract also expires at the death of principle or agent or if anyone of them loses legal capacity.
+- Normally, the agency contract concludes on the fulfilment of the agent’s duties or on the expiry of the fixed period of Wakalah.
+But, an agency contract also expires at the death of principal or agent or if any one of them loses legal capacity.

 - The quality and other necessary attributes of the commodity should be clearly mentioned.

 - Wakalah is a non-binding contract.
 The agent or the principal may terminate the contract at any time but by mutual agreement.